buzzafy/buzzafy-get-news-items/README.md

 You can obtain an api key here: https://evesi.com/dashboard/apikey

-# Get news items from Amaxwire
+# Get news items from Evesi
 With our api you will receive an overview of the latest news items in a json format.

 With the following url you will receive an overview of the latest news items in a json format.
 It is updated once every 15 minutes.
 You can/ access this url only once every 15 minutes.